rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 If you choose to output alignment maps in CRAM format, then you also get a FASTA file(s) of the reference sequence(s) alongside the CRAM files.
-If the sequencing reads came from a whole sample, then a single FASTA file with the same name as the input FASTA file will be output.
+If the reads came from a whole sample, then a single FASTA file with the same name as the input FASTA file will be output.
 The output file will be a `hard link`_ to the input file, if possible, to avoid consuming unnecessary storage space.
-If the sequencing reads were demultiplexed before alignment, then for each CRAM file, a FASTA file with the same name (up to the file extension) will be output.
+If the reads were demultiplexed before alignment, then for each CRAM file, a FASTA file with the same name (up to the file extension) will be output.
 In both cases, each FASTA file will be indexed using `samtools faidx`_ to speed up reading the CRAM files.
 If you choose to output alignment maps in BAM format, then you get (and need)